cucumber/gherkin-utils/README.md

 ## Command line

-The command-line tool can be used to format `.feature` files or to translate `.feature` files into `.feature.md` files.

-To run Gherkin utils as a formatter, try any of the following:
+To run Gherkin Utils as a formatter, try any of the following:

 ```console
 # Format `file.feature`